The View: Seasons 19–30 (2015–present)

 Broadcast journalist Abby Huntsman joined the panel in season 22, making her debut during the season premiere on September 4, 2018.
 Following an absence due to the death of her father, McCain returned on October 8.
 Television personality Ana Navarro joined the show as a weekly guest co-host the following month.
 Goldberg began a hiatus from co-hosting on February 7, 2019, due to pneumonia and sepsis, and returned on March 14.
 Huntsman took maternity leave beginning in May.
 Behar, Goldberg, Hostin, McCain, and Huntsman all returned for the 23rd season, which premiered on September 3.
 In January 2020, Huntsman departed to become a senior advisor to her father's 2020 Utah gubernatorial election campaign; she made her final appearance as co-host on January 17.

-Haines returned as a guest co-host beginning in March 2020 and permanently rejoined the panel for the 24th season.
+Haines returned as a guest co-host beginning in March 2020 and permanently rejoined the panel at the launch of the 24th season.
 McCain gave birth to a daughter in September 2020 and returned in January 2021 after a three-month maternity leave.
 After four years on the series, McCain departed at the end of the 24th season.
 She attributed her decision to her desire to raise her daughter in Washington D.C., to which she had relocated.
 McCain later cited the "toxic, direct and purposeful hostility" she experienced at the show as the reason for her exit.
 In April 2022, Goldberg took an extended hiatus from co-hosting to film the Amazon Prime Video series Anansi Boys.
 Starting in season 26, Navarro, who has been a weekly guest co-host since 2018, and political strategist Alyssa Farah Griffin joined the show permanently.
 With the additions, the panel comprises six co-hosts.